MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-tutorial.md

    To have access to the objects within a cluster, you must also have the same level of access to the cluster itself.

 ## Step 6.
-Assign a role to a user
+Assign the role to a user

 The `dev_role` now has the acceptable privileges it needs.
 Let's apply this role to a user in your Materialize organization.